 How to use it

-- Make sure both surfaces to be bonded are clean, dry and free of dust or grease.
+- Prepare the surfaces: make sure both surfaces to be bonded are clean, dry and free of dust or grease.

-- Spray the accelerator onto one of the two surfaces to be bonded, from a distance of approximately 15–20 cm.
+- Apply the accelerator: spray the accelerator onto one of the two surfaces to be bonded, from a distance of approximately 15–20 cm.

-- Wait a few seconds for the accelerator solvent to evaporate completely (the surface loses its wet sheen).
+- Wait for evaporation: wait a few seconds for the accelerator's solvent to evaporate completely.
+The surface loses its wet sheen when it is ready.

-- Apply a small amount of cyanoacrylate — Ciano Normal, Ciano Muy Líquido or Ciano Denso — onto the other surface.
+- Apply the cyanoacrylate: apply a small amount of cyanoacrylate — Ciano Normal, Ciano Muy Líquido or Ciano Denso — to the other surface.

-- Bring both surfaces together with positioning precision, as the grip is virtually immediate.
+- Join the parts: bring both surfaces together with precise positioning, as the grip is virtually immediate.

-- Apply firm pressure for 5–10 seconds to secure the bond.
+- Apply pressure: apply firm pressure for 5–10 seconds to secure the bond.

-Caution: The spray contains volatile and flammable solvents.
+Caution: the spray contains volatile and flammable solvents.
 Always use in well-ventilated spaces, away from flames or heat sources.
 Avoid contact with eyes and skin.
 Cyanoacrylate can bond fingers instantly: if this happens, do not force separation.
-The accelerator also speeds up setting if cyanoacrylate spills on skin, so wear nitrile gloves whenever possible.
+The accelerator also speeds up setting if cyanoacrylate spills onto skin, so work with nitrile gloves whenever possible.

 Usage tips